 What to Use Instead of Focus Friend

 Focus Friend showed up on everyone’s phone at the same time.
-Hank Green’s little bean climbed to the top of the App Store, collected a Google Play award, and within weeks half of study TikTok was feeding a cartoon legume to stay off Instagram.
+Hank Green’s little bean climbed to the top of the US App Store, picked up Google Play’s App of the Year, and within weeks half of study TikTok was watching a cartoon legume knit socks to stay off Instagram.
 For a lot of people it just works.
 It also sends a steady stream of them looking for a Focus Friend alternative, usually because they want something the bean does not quite give them.

 Why a focus pet works in the first place